Technics SL-series Direct Drive Principle Technical explination how it works English

 A non-permanent magnet exists out of a metal center piece and a copper wire wrapped around it.
 When the copper wires is connected to a battery or power supply the metal becomes magnetic as long as the power is connected.
 When the power is disconnected the magnetism will decline rapidly.
 Most of it is gone as soon as you switch off the power, the rest will vanish within seconds.

-When you put AC current on the electro magnets the North and South pole of the electro magnet will change according to the current it gets.
+When you put AC (Alternating Current) on the electro magnets the North and South pole of the electro magnet will change according to the current it gets.
 And since a proper power supply gives you a nice sinus waved current, the magnetism waves smoothly from North to South (or from Positive to Negative, same thing but other name).

 When 3 electro magnets are setup around a Permanent Magnet that is mounted on a very smooth rotating disc, you have the basics of how the SL12xx make that disc rotate.
 When some electronics are added to control the force on each magnet your system is complete.